 Remember that you’re in control:

 A low ball offer makes some sellers afraid that they can’t sell their home for their desired price.
 It isn’t the case.
 It’s important to remember that you don’t have to say yes to anything you don’t want to say yes to.
 You determine the selling price of your home.

 After receiving a low ball offer, it’s a good idea to analyze the market.
 Ensure that your home is priced competitively with current market values.
 You and your realtor probably did that already, but a comparative market analysis has a shelf life of just a couple of months.
 The real estate market changes daily.
 Since prices go up and down, your home’s original list price may be no longer competitive.

 In some situations, you can ask your realtor to request a list of comparables from the buyer’s realtor.
 Why?
 Because it may be possible that the buyer’s agent doesn’t even have a list of comparables or familiarity with your specific neighborhood.
 If this is the case, the buyer’s realtor may have given their client a skewed perspective of competitive/comparable prices.

 Prepare for the counteroffer to your counteroffer:

 Agreeing on a purchase price is a game of chess.
 Remaining patient, prepare for some back and forth.

-One negotiation strategy to a low ball offer is countering with the lowest and final price you’re willing to accept.
+One negotiation strategy to a low ball offer is countering with the smallest and final price you’re willing to accept.
 For the most part, this eliminates the back and forth right then and there.

 Another negotiation strategy is countering the offer back to the full price.
-This shows the buyer that you are not “playing games.”
+It shows the buyer that you are not “playing games.”
 You only want serious offers.
 Of course, this strategy potentially ends negotiations with the buyer on the spot.

 Imposing a deadline for offer submissions is yet another way to send buyers the message that you’re serious and attract reasonable offers.
 In fact, according to The Wall Street Journal, home listings with published offer deadlines sometimes sell above their asking prices.